IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_syllabus.md

 ## Welcome to MS Thesis In Digital Media!

-This is the second semester of a two-semester sequence culminating in a thesis defense, a thesis paper, a thesis project, and  thesis website, accomplished through a combination of questioning, researching, building/making, writing, and researching.
+This is the second semester of a two-semester sequence culminating in a thesis defense, a thesis paper, a thesis project, and thesis website, accomplished through a combination of questioning, researching, building/making, writing, and presenting.

 ### PROGRAM GOALS